zanfranceschi/request-broadcast-protocol/README.md

 # Request Broadcast Protocol

-The Request Broadcast Protocol (RBP) is a high level protocol based on the Blackboard architectural pattern (https://en.wikipedia.org/wiki/Blackboard_(design_pattern)) designed to work with clients and multiple specialized servers.
+The Request Broadcast Protocol (RBP) is a high level protocol partially based on the Blackboard architectural pattern (https://en.wikipedia.org/wiki/Blackboard_(design_pattern)) designed to work with clients and multiple specialized servers.

 ## Motivation